About Yen Finder

 All three are debit or credit cards that you use exactly like any other card.
 The difference is how the company converts your home currency to yen behind the scenes.

-The single quotable fact: Wise applies the mid-market rate 24/7, 365 days a year with a flat disclosed conversion fee, while Revolut uses the interbank rate on weekdays — but if you convert currency on a Saturday or Sunday, Revolut adds a 1–2 % markup depending on the currency, according to Wise's own comparison.
+Why this matters: Wise applies the mid-market rate 24/7, 365 days a year with a flat disclosed conversion fee, while Revolut uses the interbank rate on weekdays — but if you convert currency on a Saturday or Sunday, Revolut adds a 1–2% markup depending on the currency, according to Wise's own comparison.

 How much does each cost on a real $1,500 Japan trip?